KristiBischoff/Mars-Data-ETL-and-Dashboard/README.md

 * Visited the url for JPL Featured Space Image [here](https://www.jpl.nasa.gov/spaceimages/?search=&category=Mars).

-* Used splinter to navigate the site and find the image url for the current Featured Mars Image and assign the url string to a variable called `featured_image_url`.
+* Navigated the site and found the image url for the current Featured Mars Image and assign the url string to a variable called `featured_image_url`.

 ### Mars Weather